COAS hails Chinese support on Kashmir

 RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa while talking to visiting Chinese General Xu Qiliang, Vice Chairman Central Military Commission (CMC), has appreciated China's understanding and support on all important issues, particularly Kashmir.

 Later, a memorandum of understanding (MoU) was signed for enhancement of defence cooperation and capacity building of Pakistan Army.
-Earlier, on arrival at the GHQ, the CMC vice chairman laid a floral wreath at Yadgar-e-Shuhada.
+Earlier on arrival at the GHQ, the CMC vice chairman laid floral wreath at Yadgar-e-Shuhada.
 The visiting dignitary was presented guard of honour.

 RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa while talking to visiting Chinese General Xu Qiliang, Vice Chairman Central Military Commission (CMC), has appreciated China's understanding and support on all important issues, particularly Kashmir.

 Later, a memorandum of understanding (MoU) was signed for enhancement of defence cooperation and capacity building of Pakistan Army.
-Earlier, on arrival at the GHQ, the CMC vice chairman laid a floral wreath at Yadgar-e-Shuhada.
+Earlier on arrival at the GHQ, the CMC vice chairman laid floral wreath at Yadgar-e-Shuhada.
 The visiting dignitary was presented guard of honour.